Harper breaks thumb in Phillies' 4-2 win over Padres – KION546

 “We will put him on the injured list (Sunday),” Dombrowski said.
 “I was concerned at first he got hit in the face.
 I was concerned right off the bat because he is a tough guy and he walked off the field immediately.”

-As Harper was halfway to Philadelphia’s dugout, he angrily yelled at Snell and motioned with his hand at the Padres starting pitcher.
+As Harper was halfway to Philadelphia’s dugout, he appeared to angrily yell at Snell and motioned with his hand at the Padres starting pitcher.
 Snell eventually shouted back at Harper.
 Many of the fans at Petco Park fans started to boo Harper after several seconds with Harper shouting at Snell.

 Harper then appeared to cool down and say, “I know, I know” to Snell, acknowledging that the pitcher didn’t mean to hit him with the pitch.